Categories

 Water Filter:

-When we arrived at our first campground, the first trip had shaken loose some mineral sediment that was in the pipes and clogged up the kitchen faucet.
 This has been an ongoing chore of cleaning out the filter in the faucet since the previous owner didn’t use a filter and each trip shakes some more sediment loose.

 This water filter not only cleans bacteria out of the incoming water but also reduces calcification or mineralization, so your lines continue to run at full capacity.